braginxv/netgym/README.md

 The client supports following connections (HTTP/1.1)

-1. `simpleHttpClient.configureConnection(HttpRequestBuilder.ConnectionType.Single)`
+1. `simpleHttpClient.configureConnection(SimpleHttpClient.ConnectionType.Single)`
    It's a closable TCP connection being disconnected after having obtained a response.
 Due to the fact that these connections are executed in parallel and not depend on each other, this type of connection can be fastest to perform parallel requests.
-2. `simpleHttpClient.configureConnection(HttpRequestBuilder.ConnectionType.Persistent)`
+2. `simpleHttpClient.configureConnection(SimpleHttpClient.ConnectionType.Persistent)`
    In this case it is allowed to send multiple requests through the same TCP and TLS sessions.
    These connections are also called "keep-alive".
-3. `simpleHttpClient.configureConnection(HttpRequestBuilder.ConnectionType.Pipelining)`
+3. `simpleHttpClient.configureConnection(SimpleHttpClient.ConnectionType.Pipelining)`
    Similar to Persistent connections the Pipelining connection is used to sending multiple requests, but it doesn't wait the response from previous request to send a new one, hence this connection is faster than the persistent connection.
 In spite of Pipelining connections are the part of standard HTTP/1.1 they may not be supported or